 We planned a route that was the safest we could find — avoiding one way roads where neither I nor my wife / crew chief Leslie Nolen could see behind ourselves, following a hierarchy of roads based on our assessment of safety.
 In fact, we were safety obsessed: I hardly ever ran in total darkness, preferring daylight first, then dawn and dusk, then — if necessary on 40-mile and longer days, first and last light.
 That said, when visibility was in question I wore an LED Light Vest and bright yellow and orange clothing from SeeMeWear most of the time.

 Before I get into details of the days, I should mention that our team went to great care to document the run.
 We carried a Garmin InReach tracker and a Suunto Ambit 3 GPS watch, both of which experienced faults during the run.
-In the vicinity of Weatherford, my InReach decided it wasn’t going to record the day’s track.
+In the vicinities of Odessa and Weatherford, my InReach decided it wasn’t going to record part or all of the day’s track.
 Fortunately I had that recorded on my Suunto Ambit 3 GPS watch.
-But then the Ambit 3 decided at one point on the Cottonbelt Trail in Colleyville to stop my workout at 200 hours.
+But then the Ambit 3 decided at one point on the Cottonbelt Trail in Colleyville to stop my workout at 200 total hours and 625 miles (the “1000K bug” is something Suunto watches just seem to experience–it happens on my Suunto 9 Baro also).
 I immediately started a new one before making any further forward progress, but this set me off and kind of ruined my day, as I had been taking photos of my watch to celebrate progress.
 I took timestamped photos of County signs as I entered each county, and when I had a pacer, had the pacer take the photo.

 Day 1 – El Paso to Hueco Tanks – March 24, 2019